SATA: Mini-SATA (mSATA)

 Mini-SATA (abbreviated as mSATA), which is distinct from the micro connector, was announced by the Serial ATA International Organization on September 21, 2009.
 Applications include netbooks, laptops and other devices that require a solid-state drive in a small footprint.

 The physical dimensions of the mSATA connector are identical to those of the PCI Express Mini Card interface, but the interfaces are electrically incompatible; the data signals (TX±/RX± SATA, PETn0 PETp0 PERn0 PERp0 PCI Express) need a connection to the SATA host controller instead of the PCI Express host controller.

-The M.2 specification has superseded both mSATA and mini-PCIe.
+The M.2 specification has superseded both mSATA and PCI Express Mini.

 SFF-8784 connector

 Slim 2.5-inch SATA devices, 5 mm in height, use the twenty-pin SFF-8784 edge connector to save space.
 By combining the data signals and power lines into a slim connector that effectively enables direct connection to the device's printed circuit board (PCB) without additional space-consuming connectors, SFF-8784 allows further internal layout compaction for portable devices such as ultrabooks.

 Pins 1 to 10 are on the connector's bottom side, while pins 11 to 20 are on the top side.